DevMountain/DevMtn-Node-Introduction/README.md

 const app = express();
 ```

 We now have an express application stored in `app`.
-If you were to `console.log` app you will see that it is a object full of properties and methods.
-The ones we are worried about are `.listen` and `.static`. `.listen` will allow us to determine what port our server should listen on and `.static` will allow us to server our html files on that port.
-Let's start by telling our server to listen on port 3000.
+Our app includes methods like `.listen`, `.static`, `.get`, `.put`, `.delete`, `.post` and many others.
+We'll cover what each of these do later on in the lesson.
+For now we'll use `.listen` to tell our server what port to listen on. `.listen` takes two parameters, the first one being the port to listen on and the second one being an optional callback.

 ```javascript
 const express = require('express');